The Canadian Food Inspection Agency and Its Regulated Parties, Stakeholders and Partners: An Ethical Relationship

 The vision and mission of the Canadian Food Inspection Agency (CFIA) set out our contribution to safeguarding the food that Canadians consume.
 They also set out our role in the safety and sustainability of the plant and animal resource base that is the source of our food.
 All of this contributes to the health and well-being of Canada's people, environment and economy.

-The CFIA is the Government of Canada's largest science-based regulatory agency.
-It has more than 6000 employees across the country, including scientists, veterinarians, administrative professionals, technical personnel, operational specialists, and many others.
+Its employees across the country, include scientists, veterinarians, administrative professionals, technical personnel, operational specialists, and many others.

 It benefits the CFIA and its regulated parties, stakeholders and partners when we work together co-operatively.
 Understanding the CFIA's ethical framework, within which CFIA officials must operate, will help you and your employees when working with CFIA staff.